ArchiveBox/docs/Usage.md

 The `./archive` binary is a shortcut to `bin/archivebox`.
 Running it allows you to import a [Pocket-format](https://getpocket.com/export), [JSON-format](https://pinboard.in/export/), [Netscape-format](https://msdn.microsoft.com/en-us/library/aa753582(v=vs.85).aspx), RSS, or plan-text-formatted list of links, and download a clone of each linked website to turn into a browsable archive stored locally.

 The archiver produces an output folder `output/` containing an `index.html`, `index.json`, and archived copies of all the sites, organized by timestamp bookmarked.
-It's Powered by [headless](https://developers.google.com/web/updates/2017/04/headless-chrome) Chromium and good 'ol `wget`, and a few other common unix tools.
+It's Powered by [headless](https://developers.google.com/web/updates/2017/04/headless-chrome) Chromium and good 'ol `wget`, and a few other common Unix tools.

 ## CLI Usage